 1. Investigation.
 The Title IX Coordinator will designate an investigator ("Investigator"), generally a member of their staff, to investigate the report.
 The Investigator is responsible for ensuring that the investigation is prompt, thorough, and fair.
-The Investigator will collaborate with the Faculty Liaison on the investigation and may enlist the assistance of Campus Security or others at the School as needed.
+The Investigator will collaborate with the Faculty Liaison on the investigation.